scatyf3/apply_hardware_design_project/plan.md

 The preprocessing can be performed as follows:
 -	PS stores the input frame in shared memory and supplies source and destination buffer addresses to the IP.
--	PS writes control registers for frame size, output size, rectification map addresses, and offline-validated displacement bounds ($D_x$, $D_y$) through AXI4-Lite.
+-	PS writes control registers for frame size, output size, and rectification map addresses through AXI4-Lite (with optional displacement-bound parameters $D_x$, $D_y$ for the advanced streaming optimization).
 -	IP reads image pixels from memory and converts them into an internal AXI4-Stream pixel stream.
 -	A resize module performs coordinate generation and bilinear interpolation to produce a resized pixel stream.
--	The resized stream feeds a line-buffered rectify stage with depth $D_y + 2$ and an output scheduling queue.
+-	The resized stream feeds the rectify stage.
+In the baseline design, rectify accesses the resized frame through standard memory reads.
--	For each output pixel, rectify reads map_x/map_y, checks whether the requested sample is in the local buffered window, and applies bilinear interpolation from line buffers when it hits.
+-	As a time-permitting optimization, rectify can be upgraded to a line-buffered design with depth $D_y + 2$, an output scheduling queue, and local-window hit checks.
--	For rare misses outside the local window, rectify uses a slow-path read from the backing store ($I_{resize}$ in DDR) to preserve correctness.
+-	In that optimized mode, rare misses outside the local window can use a slow-path read from the backing store ($I_{resize}$ in DDR) to preserve correctness.
 -	A frame output module writes the final processed image to shared memory.
 -	The IP reports completion and optional timing/performance counters back to the PS through status registers.